crazydonkey200/google-research/automl_zero/README.md

 ![GIF for the experiment progress](progress.gif)

-The figure above shows a sequence of discoveries.
+The figure above shows an example sequence of discoveries.
 Despite the challenging search space for AutoML-Zero, our experiments showed promising results by discovering linear regression, 2-layer neural network with backpropagation, and even algorithms better than hand designed baselines of comparable complexity.
-More importantly, the evolved algorithms can be interpreted.
+More importantly, the evolved algorithms can be *interpreted*.
 Below is an example analysis of the best evolved algorithm, which "invents" techniques like bilinear interactions, weight averaging, normalized gradient and adding noise to inputs.

 ![GIF for the interpretation of the best evolved algorithm](best_algo.gif)